-One of our primary rolls within the CRAC partnership is to spread knowledge of sustainable farming practices throughout the community.
-To accomplish this, we host a number of outreach events and workshops including open houses and on-farm, educational Field Days.
+One of our primary roles within the CRAC partnership is to spread knowledge of sustainable farming practices throughout the community.
+To accomplish this, we host a number of outreach events and workshops including open houses and on-farm, educational field days.
 These events showcase a wide range of agricultural conservation practices and allow farmers, industry representatives, government agencies, and member of the public to network and answer questions.
 You can find more about upcoming events by signing up for our monthly newsletter here, or by looking at our events page and calendar.
 Feel free to look through brochures of past events to find out more about the scope of topics covered.

 One Watershed One Plan

 One Watershed One Plan (1W1P) is a collaborative plan between the soil & water conservation districts of counties within the Cannon River watershed and several other organizations.
 The goal of 1W1P is to identify priority sub-watersheds, establish measurable conservation goals, and set a 10-year schedule for implementing conservation activities.
 To read the full Management Plan, click bellow.